 - a.
 Testing is crucial for the improvement of the Business Continuity Plans.
-Procedures to test the business continuity plans should be documented, but only accessible by the Commission.
+Procedures to test the business continuity plans should be documented, and made available to the Commission.
 It is essential that the plan be thoroughly tested and evaluated on a regular basis, at least annually to ensure that they are still effective. - b.
 The plan should be updated to correct any problems identified during the test.